Melbourne tram route 109: History

 On 21 December 1987, route 111 commenced running from Exhibition (Carlton Gardens) at Nicholson Street to Port Melbourne along Bourke Street, Spencer Street and the former Port Melbourne railway line, following the conversion of the railway (along with the St Kilda line) to light rail.
 The broad gauge track was re-gauged to standard gauge and the overhead voltage was reduced from 1500 V DC to 600 V DC with light rail platforms built adjacent to or near the former stations platforms.

 On 19 December 1993, routes 42 and 111 were combined as route 109.
 Route 42 continued to run as a peak-hour variant of route 109, and from 18 November 2002, the route deviated from route 109 and ran between Box Hill and the Collins Street West extension in Docklands.
 From 28 June 2004 until 21 November 2005, the route was truncated back to Spencer Street while Spencer Street station (now Southern Cross station) was redeveloped.
 It was extended further along the Collins Street extension to Victoria Harbour (Merchant Street) on 21 September 2009.
 At this point, the route ran one morning trip and three afternoon trips from Box Hill to Victoria Harbour and then back to Box Hill.
 Route 42 was last listed as an official route in late 2010 / early 2011 before it gradually disappeared without an official announcement.

 When Station Pier was refurbished in 1999, tram tracks were laid to allow for route 109 to be extended onto the pier, but have never been connected.

 The line was extended from its original terminus at Mont Albert to Box Hill along Whitehorse Road for 2.2 kilometres on 2 May 2003.
+Until approximately May 2013, the line included a stop (numbered 26) at Harrison Crescent.
 In January 2016, route 109 began operating through the night on Fridays and Saturdays as part of the Night Network.